This post contains affiliate links.

-Being a minimalist does not mean giving up on all your possessions, nor does it mean only keeping 100 items or less.
-For me, following a minimalist lifestyle means ending my cultural obsession with collecting mindless distractions.
+Being a minimalist does not mean giving up on all your possessions, nor does it mean only keeping 100 items or less. (strict minimalism)

-Being a minimalist means no longer saying “I am busy,” but being able to say, “I am Free”.
+Being a minimalist means no longer saying, “I am busy,” but being able to say, “I am Free.”

 Make decluttering your life and your headspace one of your daily habits.
 I promise you that you will never look back.

-However, do not feel as though you must attempt them all at once to get the benefits.
+However, please do not feel as though you must attempt them all at once to get the benefits.
 You must take everything at your own pace and do what is right for you.

 Be the person you want to be and reward yourself with the life you promised yourself all those years ago!

 One Last Thought

-Habit 11 - Connect with your fellow man and spread the love
+BONUS HABIT – Connect with your fellow man and spread the love

 It costs nothing but can boost your overall happiness and wellbeing. (that little glow in the soul).

-Here are some suggestions to get you started:
+Here are some SPREAD THE LOVE suggestions to get you started:

-- Smile politely at a stranger as you pass them
+- Smile politely at a stranger as you pass them.

-- Give, someone, you love a hug or let them hug you.
+- Give someone you love a hug or let them hug you.